 OHFA will require a Proposal Application package submitted via the FTS by the date listed in the Program Calendar.
 Proposal applications may be uploaded only once.
-Any subsequent uploads, full or partial, must be approved by OHFA prior to uploading. -The proposal package must include all the items detailed in Appendix A: Submission Requirements.
+Any subsequent uploads, full or partial, must be approved by OHFA prior to uploading.
+The proposal package must include all the items detailed in Appendix A: Submission Requirements.

-Experience and CapacityThreshold, Underwriting-Exception Requests, and Scoring Review
+Threshold, Exception Requests, and Scoring Review

 OHFA staff will provide applicants with a written summary of any identified deficiencies with experience and capacity, lien and litigation for the county of the project site, and threshold deficiencies in the Proposal Application.
-Applicants must comply with the 4% LIHTC QAP for Developer Experience and Capacity Standards.
-Staff will review the experience and capacity documentation for entities that have not been previously approved and provide applicants a written summary of any identified experience and capacity, deficiencies in the Proposal Application.
-In accordance with the Program Calendar, Aapplicants will be provided a brief cure period to submit corrections, which may include documentation not previously-submitted in accordance with the Program Calendar.
+In accordance with the Program Calendar, applicants will be provided a brief cure period to submit corrections, which may include documentation not previously.
 Any additional information submitted during the cure period will be used solely for experience and capacity deficiencies and will not be used in determining the final competitive score.
 Any applicant who fails to correct identified deficiencies during this period may be removed from consideration.

-Staff analystsOHFA staff will review competitive scoring documentation submitted with the Proposal Application against the applicant's "self-score".
+OHFA staff will review competitive scoring documentation submitted with the Proposal Application against the applicant's "self-score".
 Once complete, OHFA will send preliminary competitive scoring to the applicant.
-Applicants have until the date listed in the Program Calendar to either confirm agreement withappeal OHFA's preliminary score for appeal any competitive scoring reductions for specific criteria.
-Applicants may not provide any additional documentation for competitive criteria; applicants Applicants may only state where, in the original submission, documentation was provided.
+Applicants have until the date listed in the Program Calendar to appeal OHFA's preliminary score for any competitive scoring reductions for specific criteria.
+Applicants may not provide any additional documentation for competitive criteria.
+Applicants may only state where, in the original submission, documentation was provided.
 If the applicant does not respond to OHFA's preliminary score by the deadline, OHFA's preliminary score will become final.

 After receiving responses from applicants to OHFA's preliminary scoring, OHFA staff will review such responses and determine whether any scoring reductions should be restored.
 Final scoring determinations will be noted on the competitive scoring worksheet.
-Once all Proposal Application scores have been finalized, OHFA will fulfill set-asides, then the remaining proposal application will be-and ranked by competitive scores against each other for within each funding pool and subpool, and the selected proposals will be invited to submit a Final Application until all BGF resources are exhausted.
-Projects meeting OHFA's set asides and those with the highest scores are invited to submit a Final Application until all BGF resources are exhausted and all programmatic funding goals are achieved.
-If funds remain and sufficient funds are not available to invite a project to submit a final application, OHFA may move any-remaining BGF funds to another funding round.
+Once all Proposal Application scores have been finalized, OHFA will fulfill set-asides, then the remaining proposal application will be ranked by score within each funding pool and subpool, and the selected proposals will be invited to submit a Final Application until all BGF resources are exhausted.
+If funds remain and sufficient funds are not available to invite a project to submit a final application, OHFA may move remaining BGF funds to another funding round.

-Invitations to submit a Final Application presented to the OHFA Board
+Invitations to submit a Final Application